 Saucony Grid 8500 History

 Saucony echoes a rich history in running as it is one of the footwear brands that has been providing performance shoes, mainly for runners all over the world for over a century now.
-The surge of lifestyle sneakers in the market also pushed Saucony to refashion some of its running models to produce casual and comfortable rubber-soled footwear.
+The surge of lifestyle sneakers in the market also pushed Saucony to refashion some of its running models into street-appealing casual wear.

 One of the hybrid silhouettes released by this brand is the Saucony Grid 8500 which integrated the upper structure of its 1994 Saucony Grid 9000 and the sole properties of its 1993 Saucony Grid 8000.
-The combined elements of these former running models made the Grid 8500 one of the comfiest and versatile lifestyle sneakers by Saucony.
+The combined elements of these former running models made the Grid 8500 one of the comfiest and versatile lifestyle sneakers by Saucony that’s fitted for light-paced running.

 The Grid concept was introduced in 1991 through the launch of the Saucony Grid SD Trainer.
 This shoe wowed runners with the use of the excellent cushioning system called GRID, short for Ground Reaction Inertia Device.